adamant/adamant.language.reference/src/ideas.md

 Instead of allowing assignment expressions anywhere.
 Use a set expression "`set x = 5`".
 This makes a set as long as a redeclaration with "`let`".
 It allows the single equals sign "`=`" to be used as both assignment and comparison operations.
 Finally, it prevents any ambiguity for destructuring assignments "`set #(x, y) = function()`".

-### Backtick Raw Strings

-Currently pound sign is used to create verbatim strings (i.e. `#"string"`).
-This is somewhat consistent with the use of the pound sign for collection initializers.
-However, this doesn't combine well with multiline strings if they use triple double quotes.
-For example, `#"""hello"""` could be a multiline verbatim string with the value `hello` or a simple verbatim string with the value `"hello"` (double quotes part of value).
-Note that Swift has both multiline string literals and raw strings.
-However, the pound sign acts as a delimiter and there must be an equal number of pound signs both before and after the string.
-A design like that would be inconsistent with Adamant because collection initializers don't have a pound sign following them and lines starting with `##` are preprocessor lines.

-The proposal is to use backtick very similar to how markdown does for code blocks.
-That is, a raw string would be surrounded with backticks (i.e. `` `He said, "hello!"` ``).
-This would allow the use of double quote characters in a raw string without escaping them by doubling.
-If a backtick is needed inside the string, the number of backticks used to enclose the raw string can be increased arbitrarily.
-Similar to Commonmark, leading and trailing spaces would be stripped out in certian cases to allow the raw string to begin or end with backticks.
-In Commonmark, a single space is stripped from the beginning and end if the code begins and ends with a space and is not all whitespace.
-This behavior would be surprising in a raw string.
-Instead, we propose that a single space be stripped from the beginning or end if there is only whitespace (not newline) separating the begin/end from a backtick character.
-Thus ``` `` `x`` ``` would evaluate to ``` `x ``` and ``` ``y` `` ``` would evaluate to ``` y` ```.
-Multiline raw strings could either be supported by the basic syntax or be any raw string surrounded by three or more backticks (i.e. ` ```multiline``` `).

-Swift style escape sequences could be supported in raw strings using the backtick instead of the pound so.
-For example, `` `He said, "\`(quote)"` `` would allow interpolation inside a raw string.
-It isn't clear how useful this is, and it reads strangely.

-Generally, the use of backtick in Adamant code has been avoiding because Adamant is meant to be markdown friendly.
-Markdown is used in doc comments and it would be very annoying to escape code spans if Adamant code contained backticks.
-However, raw strings are relatively rare.
-Additionally, the use of backticks for surrounding strings containing symbols that should be escaped makes a lot of sense to someone familiar with markdown.
-One downside is that backticks couldn't be used as fenced code blocks for embedding other languages in Adamant.
-Currently, this is planned to be done with `##lang` however backticks could enable more complicated cases, for example inline code expressions.

 ## Types

 ### Logarithmic Numbers